nkdas75/python/README.md

 Python Examples
 =====================
-li - Simple Closure and Lambda example in Python li - Usage of else in try
+1. Simple Closure and Lambda example in Python
+2. Usage of else in try